 System Cost Platform Pros Cons Why to choose FreeRADIUS Free Linux (and similar e.g. Mac OS) Packaged with most distributions Integrates with a wide range of authentication backends, including AD, LDAP, Kerberos, and multiple flavours of SQL.
-Supports all EAP flavours commonly used for user authentication in govroam (EAP-PEAP, EAP-TLS, EAP-TTLS-PAP, EAP-TTLS-MSCHAPv2) Flexible configuration language for defining complex policies.
+Supports all EAP flavours commonly used for user authentication in govroam (EAP-PEAP, EAP-TTLS-MSCHAPv2) Flexible configuration language for defining complex policies.
 Allows breakout into Perl or Python for exceptionally complex policies.
 Or integration with more escoteric data sources.
 Extensible via plugin modules.
 Supports RadSec natively.
 Fast and efficient - a pair of RADIUS servers is usually sufficient for govroam deployments.
-Does not yet support DNS based Dynamic Discovery for RadSec (not yet relevant to govroam for ORPS deployments) Can be difficult to configure due to the number of options available, especially for novice system administrators It's extreme flexibility and high performance means that FreeRADIUS is a good fit for most govroam sites, which is why it is the most deployed RADIUS servers within the

-System Cost Platform Pros Cons Why to choose Microsoft NPS Free with Windows Windows Windows GUI means no linux or scripting skills or experience needed Works well with AD Can be made to do the basics of the required job Doesn't support Chargeable User Identity GUI interface If you're primarily a Windows shop you may be comfortable with the familiar interface and feel confident in selecting a fully supported product whilst accepting NPS's limitations.
+Does not yet support DNS based Dynamic Discovery for RadSec (not yet relevant to govroam for ORPS deployments) Can be difficult to configure due to the number of options available, especially for novice system administrators It's extreme flexibility and high performance means that FreeRADIUS is a good fit for most govroam sites, which is why it is the most deployed RADIUS servers within the govroam federation.
+The upshot of it's popularity is that there are many technical guides already published which take some of the edge of the sharp learning curve.
+JISC can provide in-house consultancy.
+Microsoft NPS Free with Windows Windows Windows GUI means no linux or scripting skills or experience needed Works well with AD Can be made to do the basics of the required job Filtering of RADIUS attributes not properly supported, but over-write workround is satisfactory Doesn't support Status Server Doesn't support Operator-Name injection Doesn't support Chargeable User Identity GUI interface limits what you can configure Everything is policy-based, which makes configuration based on logic somewhat difficult If you're primarily a Windows shop you may be comfortable with the familiar interface and feel confident in selecting a fully supported product whilst accepting NPS's limitations.